Dean Snedker: Hemel Hempstead Town

 He joined fellow National League South side Hemel Hempstead Town in October 2020.

 AFC Rushden & Diamonds

 On 9 August 2021, Southern League Premier Division Central side AFC Rushden & Diamonds announced the signings of Snedker and Dean Dummett ahead of the 2021–22 season.
 Snedker made his Southern League Premier Division Central debut for AFC Rushden & Diamonds on 18 August 2021, in a home fixture against Banbury United.
 The visitors won the match 2–0.
 On 19 January 2022, it was confirmed that Snedker had signed a contract and committed to AFC Rushden & Diamonds for the remainder of the 2021–22 season.

-On 22 July 2022, Dean signed forms with Southern League Premier Division Central side AFC Rushden & Diamonds to remain with the club for the 2022–23 season.
+On 22 July 2022, Dean signed forms to remain with the club for the 2022–23 season.

+After collecting the club's Player's Player of the Year and Supporters Player of the Year awards for 2022-23, Snedker left AFC Rushden and Diamonds that summer.
+In total he made 97 appearances across all competitions, 79 of which were league matches.

+Snedker subsequently played two games for Coalville Town as emergency cover while they waited for international clearance to sign Tom Carter.

 International career

 He was called up to the England under-19 team in January 2013, and made his debut for them the following month in 3–1 victory over Denmark.